Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 capacitance.
-Keep in mind that adding a buffer always adds delays — a buffer delay plus an additional transition time to each edge, which reduces the maximum operating frequency and may also introduce special V IL and V OL considerations.
+Keep in mind that adding a buffer always adds delays — a buffer delay plus an additional transition time to each edge, which reduces the maximum operating frequency and may also introduce special VIL and VOL considerations.
 Refer to application notes AN255, I²C / SMBus Repeaters, Hubs and Expanders and AN262, PCA954x Family of I²C / SMBus Multiplexers and Switches for more details on this subject and the devices available from NXP Semiconductors.